milanvpage/usedshoes_backend/README.md

 >5. start your server up by running ```rails``` in your terminal
 >6. click this link to clone the frontens repository: ```https://github.com/milanvpage/usedshoes_frontend.git```
 >7.
 Open the terminal on the frontend side: run ```open index.html```
->Finally a new web browser window/tab will open and you can begin using the app.
+>Finally a new web browser window/tab will open up and you can begin using the app.

 * Ruby version